 Videoconferencing protects workplaces

-If you need a more family-style chat app, or have an extremely small company, check out our selection of mobile video chat apps.
+The apps below facilitate mobile face-to-face meetings, accompanied by chat, screen sharing, and other business-oriented features.
+If you need a more family-style chat app or have a small business, check out our selection of mobile video chat apps.

 Zoom Cloud Meetings

 The free Zoom Cloud Meetings is an easy way for work teams and clients to stay connected regardless of physical location.
 The app delivers high-quality video, audio, screen sharing, and cross-platform instant messaging.
 Connect with anyone on your mobile device, Windows, Mac, Zoom Rooms, H.323/SIP room systems, or telephones.
 All you have to do is start a meeting and invite anyone in your contact list to join in.
 Virtual backgrounds are available on some later handset models and operating systems.
 The app works over Wi-Fi, 4G LTE, and 3G networks, letting you share and co-annotate screens and applications or use Zoom’s chat and phone services.
 The newest versions allow you to limit screen sharing only to the meeting host, log meeting reactions, and change your co-participants’ audio status.
 It now offers custom languages for language interpretation and phone audio options for webinars.